joepeck28/stock-analysis/README.md

 ### There are advanatages to writing clean and adaptable code
 Using code that is written with the ability to scale up or down makes sense.
 After the initial request and the first round of edits it was clear that a lot of time could have been saved had the code been more easily adaptable using variables instead of hard-coding.
 Poring over the code and changing it line by line opens the door to too many errors, and is very time consuming.
 Using variables allows large scale changes to be made to the scope of the analysis with relatively low probablilty for errors.

 Once the code was refactored and stramlined, the data output was much faster and could easily be applied to an even larger dataset.
-If the client wqs interested in looking outside of the initial scope of "green stocks" the code could easily be scaled up to include a more broad array of stock tickers and still perform the function quickly.
+If the client was interested in looking outside of the initial scope of "green stocks" the code could easily be scaled up to include a more broad array of stock tickers and still perform the function quickly.